Women-Only Organisations – Managing Differently?

 This online seminar was aimed at practitioners and researchers interested in understanding more how Clean Break works as an organisation, run by women for women, with distinctive organisational practices characterised by learning through listening to the voices of those involved in its work and the implications of these practices for management and leadership more widely.

 Speakers Erin Gavaghan, Executive Director, Clean Break and Professor Gill Kirton, Queen Mary, University of London

-Erin Gavaghan will reflect on the advantages and challenges of how shared leadership has manifest at Clean Break over the past two years.
-Gill Kirton will respond drawing on her academic expertise and practitioner experience in the field of women-only organising.
+Erin Gavaghan reflected on the advantages and challenges of how shared leadership has manifest at Clean Break over the past two years.
+Gill Kirton responded drawing on her academic expertise and practitioner experience in the field of women-only organising.

-There will be space for small group discussion and Q&A.
+There was space for small group discussion and Q&A.

 Erin Gavaghan is the Executive Director and joint CEO of Clean Break, a women's theatre company changing lives and changing minds: on stage, in prison and in the community.
 She is an experienced executive arts manager working across both new writing theatre and contemporary dance and choreography having previously worked with Siobhan Davies Dance, Soho Theatre and at the Royal Albert Hall.
 She relocated to the UK in 2000 from British Columbia, Canada.
 She studied English Literature and Theatre (Directing) at the University of Victoria (Canada) and attained an MA in Arts Policy and Management from Birkbeck in 2005.